 It's time for you to repent and return to God's voice, return to hear and do His word and walk in the faith of His Kingdom path so that you can ready your lamp for your coming assignment.

-And, if you can, gather with others in a set apart assembly, an "ekklēsia" to worship Him and study His word, it is the Book of Life.
+Gather with others in a set apart assembly, an "ekklēsia" to worship God, study and do His word, it is the Book of Life.